HDI Quality and Acceptability Requirements

 Thermal Cycling Testing

 Accelerated reliability testing using test coupons is about as old as PCBs are.
 The principle is to crowd a large number of holes into a small space and connect them in a chain, hence the name ‘daisy-chain’.
 The test board pictured in Figure 6 is typical of an HDI daisy-chain test vehicle.
 This board contains a number of different test structures for various test criteria.
-Most of the space is taken up by the HDI blind-via daisy-chains (BLOCK A, B, C, E, and F) and the TH daisy-chain (BLOCK D).
-The Table 1 shows a summary of the test blocks and their criteria for qualification.
+Most of the space is taken up by the HDI blind-via daisy-chains (BLOCK A, B, C, E, and F) and the TH daisy chain (BLOCK D).
+Table 1 shows a summary of the test blocks and their criteria for qualification.
 Figure 7 is typical for the qualification of higher volume technology-intensive products like notebook computers and networking cards.

 FIGURE 6.
 Typical HDI Qualification/Reliability test vehicle.

 Many coupon systems are used for reliability testing.
-These are incorporated into test vehicles that are then fabricated and subjected to various conditioning and stresses, and then evaluated for performance.
+These are incorporated into test vehicles that are then fabricated and subjected to various conditioning and stresses and then evaluated for performance.
 The IPC has provided a new generation of test coupons, the “D-Coupons” from Appendix A in the IPC-2221 standard.
-The testing criteria for the 4-wire Kelvin resistance test is provided in IPC-TM-650, Method 2.6.27A.
+The testing criteria for the 4-wire Kelvin resistance test are provided in IPC-TM-650, Method 2.6.27A.
 The thermal shock is per IPC-TM-650, Method 2.6.7.2.

 Screenshot of HDI test vehicle